31 Best Looker Studio Connectors for Marketing Agencies in 2026

 LinkedIn Ads (Power My Analytics)

-- Pros: Low-cost, reliable connector, also tracks a few organic metrics
+• Pros: Low-cost, reliable, tracks some organic metrics

 SEO & Organic Search Connectors